 If that sounds like you, you might be considering a small, intimate-style wedding with just a few of your nearest and dearest in tow.
-Planning a wedding on a budget is, of course, going to be stressful.
+Planning a wedding reception on a budget is, of course, going to be stressful.
 But planning one with a significantly smaller amount of guests is bound to make the process slightly easier.
 Throwing a small wedding has so many benefits to it, with just a few being:

 A Close-Knit Atmosphere

 A small wedding usually means that your guest list is between 10 and 20 people long.
-That handful of people should be the ones who are the most important to you and your partner, and that you couldn’t possibly imagine your wedding day without.
+That handful of people should be the ones who are the most important to you and your partner, and that you couldn’t possibly imagine your wedding without.
 What’s more close-knit and special than that?

-Small Wedding Ideas On A Budget Tips
+Small Wedding Ideas on a Budget

-DIY Wedding Invitations
+1. DIY Wedding Invitations

-Besides, by making your own invitations, you’re given the opportunity to be extra creative when it comes to adding certain personal touches here and there.
+Besides, when it comes to searching for wedding ideas on a budget by making your own invitations, you’re given the opportunity to be extra creative when it comes to adding certain personal touches here and there.
 By using online tools such as Canva, all you’ll need is an internet connection and a printer, and you’ll have perfect invitations that will be ready to go in no time!

 By throwing a smaller wedding, you’re almost guaranteed to save money.
 However, if you’re afraid of planning a ‘cheap wedding’, at the risk of affecting your guests’ experience: worry not!
 The small group of guests you choose to invite to your wedding are going to love and accept your choices, all the way from your wedding dress to your wedding cake!

-Wedding Day Timeline
+2. Wedding Day Timeline

 No matter how big or small you want your wedding to be, creating a “Wedding Day Timeline” is essential.
-Having the day explained clearly, from start to finish, in a place that’s available for every guest to see is an important part of any wedding day.
+Having the day explained clearly, from start to finish, in a place that’s available for every guest to see is an important part of any wedding.
 What’s great about these, however, is that more often than not: the more home-made your schedule looks, the more romantic it feels.

 Creating a decorative timeline for your small wedding can be as simple or as intricate as you’d like it to be.
 Depending on the style of your wedding, simply combining pieces of wood and your above-average painting talents, you could create a stunning and simplistic signpost.
 With a large mirror and a white marker pen at the ready, you also have the potential to stun guests left, right, and centre.